Fostroxacitabine bralpamide (fostrox)

 Fostroxacitabine bralpamide (fostrox) - for the treatment of liver cancers

-Fostrox is being developed for patients with primary liver cancer (hepatocellular carcinoma (HCC).
-HCC is the sixth most common cancer type and the third most common cause of death, worldwide1.
-In Europe and the USA it is still a rare disease, even if the incidence is increasing2, and fostrox has received orphan medicinal drug designation by EMA and the FDA for the treatment of HCC.
+Fostrox is under development for patients with primary liver cancer (hepatocellular carcinoma (HCC), with a fast-growing incidence and currently the sixth most common cancer type and the third most common cause of death, worldwide1.
+In Europe and the USA, HCC is still counted as a rare disease2, and fostrox has received orphan medicinal drug designation by EMA and the FDA for the treatment of HCC.

 1) Serraino D. et al., Epidemiological Aspects of Hepatocellular Carcinoma.
 Springer International Publishing, 3–9, 2023